Stop. Breathe in. Breathe out.

 Your furry little companions can offer more than just unconditional love.
 They can also be the unwitting saviors in relieving floating jitters.
 Whether it’s playing to take your mind off of whatever’s troubling you or always being game for a cuddle, your pets offer a number of outlets for dealing with the stressful moments of everyday life.

 They’ll never judge you, always love you, and always be ready to lend a sympathetic ear (so long as you aren’t looking for any advice in return).

 Embrace the Great Outdoors

 Never underestimate the impact of sunshine – or lack thereof.
-If you’re stressed and anxious at work, being cooped up in an office isn’t going to do you much good.
-That’s why it’s important to get outside once in awhile, even for a quick 15-20 minute contemplative stroll.
-You’ll have a chance to increase your vitamin-D levels, which can actually help fend off the symptoms of anxiety and depression while taking your mind off of whatever’s weighing you down.
+If you’re feeling pressure at work, being cooped up in an office isn’t going to do you much good.
+That’s why it’s important to get outside once in a while, even for a quick 15-20 minute contemplative stroll.
+You’ll have a chance to increase your vitamin-D levels, which can actually help take your mind off of whatever’s weighing you down.

 If you’re a city dweller, bear in mind the good being surrounded by greenery can do.
 A study conducted in Japan found that those who spent time walking in a forest had lower levels of stress hormones than those walking in urban surroundings.
 The fresh air and quiet of a natural environment will do wonders for your mental and physical well-being, so seek out a nice public park if a forest isn’t handy.